Subscribe to Newsletter

 Once you have all these in place, you can proudly say that a perfect buyer persona has been crafted that can be used to make marketing decisions.

-So far, so good, but as majority marketing concepts buyer personas are not all alike, a buyer persona for B2B should be developed differently as compared to the one for B2C.
-A normal B2C buyer persona will normally include a lot of personal information, related to where personas reside, what their taste & interests are etc. All of these are highly relevant if you are offering your products/services to end customers but won’t make any sense if you are targeting businesses.
+So far, so good, but as the majority of marketing concepts buyer personas are not all alike, a buyer persona for B2B should be developed differently as compared to the one for B2C.
+A normal B2C buyer persona will normally include a lot of personal information, related to where personas reside, what their taste & interests are, etc. All of these are highly relevant if you are offering your products/services to end customers but won’t make any sense if you are targeting businesses.

-When you’re marketing your products/services, you are interacting with someone who’s a representative of the business & you should be targeting the needs of the business instead of the person’s.
+When you’re marketing your products/services, you are interacting with someone who’s a representative of the business & you should be targeting the needs of the business instead of the people.
 Here business is the persona.

 So, your marketing messages should be focused to address the person in the business that holds decision-making power.
 But these decisions should be in relation to what’s in the interest of the business.
-The marketing information that should be focused when creating B2B buyer persona should be:
+The marketing information that should be focused on when creating a B2B buyer persona should be: